Cheptoo21/Portfolio-setup-and-mobile-first/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Solve the accessibility issues.
+- [ ] Validate contact form
-- [ ] Add more styling💯.
+- [ ] Store data in the browser
-- [ ] Add Popup window for the deatils of each project.
+- [ ] Add Popup window for the details of each project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>